 Vacuum Sealable Mylar Bags

-Standard Mylar bags require an expensive commercial grade vacuum sealer to vacuum seal them.
+Standard Mylar bags require an expensive commercial-grade vacuum sealer to vacuum seal them.
 However, SteelPak Mylar bags can be vacuum sealed with a standard FoodSaver vacuum sealer.
 These bags are only 4 mil, but are good quality.
 Vacuum sealing the bags was a little bit tricky but the results were fantastic.

 Used Mylar Bags

-Another benefit to purchasing high quality Mylar bags is that the bags are reusable.
+Another benefit to purchasing high-quality Mylar bags is that the bags are reusable.
 Just cut the top off near the seal and remove the contents.
-Wash the bag and allow to completely dry.
+Wash the bag and allow it to completely dry.
 Then you can reuse the bag again.
 Every time you reuse the bag, it will get a little bit smaller because you need to cut off the sealed portion.
 However, if you can reuse the bag 3 or 4 times, they turn out to be relatively inexpensive.